 The Phoenix Landing in Cambridge is the original Boston-area footie pub, and is still the best.
 Red Line to Central.
 The Banshee Pub in Dorchester is much more working-class, but if you think you're "hard enough," "come and have a go."
 (No, I'm not suggesting that anyone will try to fight you: As long as you show respect, you will have that respect returned.)
 Red Line to JFK/UMass.

-In addition to the Red Sox, it was home to the Boston Braves' home games in the 1914 World Series (as they'd abandoned the antiquated South End Grounds and Braves Field wasn't ready yet), and football games were played there by Boston College, Boston University, the ill-fated Boston Yanks (yes, that name was real) from 1944 to 1948, and the Boston Redskins before they moved to Washington in 1937.
-And the Patriots from 1963 to 1968.
+In addition to the Red Sox, it was home to the Boston Braves' home games in the 1914 World Series (as they'd abandoned the antiquated South End Grounds and Braves Field wasn't ready yet), and football games were played there by Boston College, Boston University, the ill-fated Boston Yanks (yes, that name was real) from 1944 to 1948, and the Boston Redskins from 1933 until 1936, before they moved to Washington.
+And the team then known as the Boston Patriots from 1963 to 1968.

 The Wretched Hive of Scum and Villainy,